AFLE

 Building the future together

-The interview showed that AFLE understands the expectations surrounding the league.
+The interview showed that the AFLE understands the expectations surrounding the league.
 At the same time, the focus remains on building strong and stable structures that support long-term growth.

 For Heisler and the AFLE, the priority is clear: create reliable processes, improve communication, and build a solid foundation for the seasons ahead.